Summit Estate Recovery Center

 When an individual who is suffering from a drug or alcohol addiction also has a mental health problem, such as depression or anxiety, it is referred to as a “dual diagnosis” or a “co-occurring disorder.”
 Because of difficulties presented to providers who do not have experience with dual diagnoses, this disorder should be identified specifically by an experienced dual diagnosis treatment center.
 There are many reasons for this.
 For instance, there are a large number of combinations of substance abuse and psychiatric disorders that may constitute the co-occurring disorder.
 For instance, it may be a combination of alcohol addiction coupled with depression, heroin addiction coupled with anxiety, or pain medication coupled with PTSD.
 Additionally, one disorder may not be as severe as another.
 Finally, many of the symptoms of psychiatric disorders are easily masked by the symptoms of the addiction.
 In such cases, a dual diagnosis treatment program in California is necessary.

 Unfortunately, there is no definitive answer to the question of which came first, the addiction or the mental health condition.
 The answer varies from person to person.
-For some people, they begin drinking or using drugs to cope with mental health conditions.
+Some people, begin drinking or using drugs to cope with mental health conditions.
 In some cases, this is an attempt to self-medicate, while in other cases, their doctor prescribed the medication to them.
 However, as they continued using the medication or alcohol, they began to develop a tolerance to it.
 As a result, they needed more of the substance to get the same result.
 Once they developed a tolerance, their use quickly spiraled into an addiction.

 Alternatively, a person may have started drinking or using drugs recreationally.
 However, as their use increased, they began to develop a mental health condition.
 For instance, if a person abuses alcohol, it is common for them to develop anxiety and depression.
 Unfortunately, the more they use the substance, the worse their condition gets.
 However, they may believe that they need the substance to cope with their mental health condition.